EnergySystemsModellingLab/MUSE_OS/docs/inputs/toml.rst

 The input above defines the finest times slice in the code.
 In order to define rougher timeslices we can introduce items in each levels that represent aggregates at that level.
-By default, we have the followin:
+By default, we have the following:

 .. code-block:: TOML